gcalabro-io/grafana.parser/README.md

 # parser
-Parser for a Grafana Dashboard that yields a unique list of metrics used within to help estimate thte active series excercise
+Parser for a Grafana Dashboard that yields a unique list of metrics used within.
+Purpose is to assist in the excercise of estimating active series that are actually used.